vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
-    <p>After Dark is a low-tech, extensible Web content management system designed for creating incredibly fast websites that are easy to customize, securely designed & reward creativity.</p>
+    <p>After Dark is a low-tech, extensible Web content management system designed to create incredibly fast websites that are rewarding to build, easy to maintain and securely designed.</p>
   </div>
 </section>